Jacob Greene

-Jacob Greene (born March 23, 2003) is an American soccer player who plays as a midfielder or defender for USL Championship club Lexington SC.
+Jacob Greene (born March 23, 2003) is a professional footballer who plays as a midfielder or defender for USL Championship club Lexington SC.
+Born in the United States, he plays for the Trinidad and Tobago national team.

 Club career

 D.C.
 United signed Greene on November 25, 2020, making him the club's 15th homegrown signing.
 Greene made his MLS debut on March 19, 2023, in a 3–2 defeat against New York City FC.

 International career

 In November 2021, Greene represented the United States national under-20 team at the Revelations Cup.
+He was called up to the Trinidad and Tobago national team for a set of friendlies in May 2026.